FACTBOX-World reacts to announcement of Islamic State leader Baghdadi's death

 Foreign Secretary Dominic Raab, on Twitter: "Following the death of Daesh’s leader, we must not allow Daesh to glorify someone who actioned such inhumane & abhorrent criminal acts.
 The UK will continue to support efforts to #DefeatDaesh."

+"The killing of Daesh’s ringleader marks a turning point in our joint fight against terrorism.
+Turkey will continue to support anti-terror efforts — as it has done in the past."
+Erdogan added Turkey had paid a heavy price fighting terrorism, including in his list of foes the YPG - Kurdish militia in Syria who were instrumental in fighting with the United States against Islamic State but who Ankara deems terrorists.

-TURKEY Senior aide to President Tayyip Erdogan, Fahrettin Altun, in statement to Reuters:
+"I am confident that a decisive struggle against terrorism, in line with the spirit of alliance, will bring peace to all of humanity."
+Senior aide to Erdogan, Fahrettin Altun, in statement to Reuters:

-"Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice ...
-We remember today Abu Bakr al-Baghdadi's civilian victims and our military heroes, who lost their lives to protect the world from Daesh (Islamic State) terrorists.
-"Turkey, which has been a bulwark against terrorism, will continue to work closely with the United States and others to combat terrorism in all its forms and manifestations.
-It is time to join forces and defeat all terrorist groups operating in the region without further delay."
+"Turkey was proud to help the United States, our NATO ally, bring a notorious terrorist to justice."
+ISRAEL

 Also Read: ISIS chief Abu Bakr al-Baghdadi is dead in US raid in Syria: President Donald Trump